Cornelio Saavedra: British invasions

 The British encountered an extremely hostile population, prepared to resist to the degree that even women, children and slaves voluntarily participated in the defense.
-The headquarters of the Regiment of Patricians were located at the Real Colegio de San Carlos, where Saavedra and Juan José Viamonte repulsed a column under the command of Denis Pack and Henry Cadogan, composed of numerous infantrymen and a cannon.
-Pack united his remaining forces with Craufurd and resisted inside the Santo Domingo convent.
-Cadogan took the nearby house of Pedro Medrano, and fired from the rooftop.
-Both groups were finally defeated by the local soldiers.
-Finally, the British General John Whitelocke surrendered, ending the attack and pledging to withdraw all British forces from Montevideo.
+The headquarters of the Regiment of Patricians were located at the Real Colegio de San Carlos, where Saavedra and Juan José Viamonte repulsed a British column under the command of Denis Pack and Henry Cadogan, composed of numerous infantrymen and a cannon.
+Pack subsequently united his remaining troops with Craufurd's men and made a last stand inside the Santo Domingo convent.
+Cadogan took the nearby house of Pedro Medrano, and fired at the Spanish from the rooftop before Pack and Cadogan's men were finally overwhelmed by local troops.
+Finally, Whitelocke surrendered, pledging to withdraw all British forces from Montevideo, which brought the second invasion to an end.

 The victory against the British brought forth great changes in the politics of Buenos Aires.
 The viceroy Sobremonte was discredited by his management of the conflict, and the Cabildo increased its influence; as such, it removed the viceroy and appointed Liniers as replacement, an unprecedented action.
 The local criollos, who had limited chances of social promotion in the system of castas, got such a chance with the increased influence of the militias.
-Cornelio Saavedra, head of the biggest crioolo militia, thus became a highly influential man in the politics of Buenos Aires.
+Cornelio Saavedra, head of the biggest criollo militia, thus became a highly influential man in the politics of Buenos Aires.
 He resented the weak support from the Spanish monarchy to the war effort, compared with the strong one received from the cabildos of other cities in the Americas.
 As a result, he was loyal to the new viceroy, of French ancestry, considering him to be less subject to the internal disputes of the House of Bourbon.